ianfnelson/blog.iannelson.uk/content/posts/2025-06-07-canned-scrapped-and-never-released-my-greatest-non-hits/index.md

 ## Euro Planning

 Do you remember those early years of the first Blair government when it seemed genuinely possible that the UK might join the single european currency?
 I do.
 I spent many months at Halifax bank (as it was then) preparing for that very eventuality.
-Specifically I was exploring ways that their aging IBM mainframe systems might be adapted to run in dual currencies during a transition period, using the kind of techniques that I had experienced during the Year 2000 migration work.
-I was particularly proud of a proof of concept involving using the last nibble of an EBCDIC packed decimal number to represent the currency as well as the sign.
+Specifically I was exploring ways that their IBM mainframe systems might be adapted to run in dual currencies during a transition period, using the kind of techniques that I had experienced during the Year 2000 migration work.
+I was particularly proud of a proof of concept involving using the final nibble of an EBCDIC packed decimal number to represent the currency as well as the sign.

 Of course, in the end the political mood moved away from closer integration with Europe.
 As the dotcom boom was peaking, I was shuffled onto a project to create current account systems for Intelligent Finance, Halifax's short-lived internet banking offshoot.
 [All those accounts are now closed](https://www.if.com/current-accounts.html).

 ## DECE Ultraviolet

 The dream was a unified cloud-based digital film locker for consumers.
 The reality was a DRM-laden mess involving multiple Hollywood studios and electronics manufacturers.
 I spent weeks working on a proof of concept to integrate [FilmFlex](https://en.wikipedia.org/wiki/FilmFlex) systems with the [DECE Ultraviolet](https://en.wikipedia.org/wiki/UltraViolet_(website)) ecosystem.
-I think the only people who understood the concept were those who were building it — and I'm not convinced that they were always sure.
+I think the only people who truly understood the concept were those who were building it — and I'm not convinced that they were always sure.
 Eventually, Disney bailed, Apple never played ball, and the whole thing [died a quiet death](https://variety.com/2019/digital/news/ultraviolet-shutting-down-1203123898/).
 I gained an appreciation for user-centred design by seeing what happens when industries totally ignore it.

 ## Bespoke Service Tracker